DIliushchenko/GWAS_IB/README.md

 ## GWAS

-  In GWAS analysis used patiants age, sex and 15 MDS component as a covariants.
+  In GWAS analysis used patients age, sex and 15 MDS component as a covariants.
 39041 samples were included in analysis.
 We used a linear or logistic regression model depending on the phenotype of the patients.
 The results were annotated using the [SnpEff 4.3t](https://paperpile.com/c/TWVdsM/uk7W+Iw4U), taking into account genetic variants that are in linkage disequilibrium with a significant SNP.

   To investigate an quantitative outcome measurement you should use a linear regression model